 - Heart Valve Issues: people with replacement heart valves or heart valve problems have a higher risk of forming clots that can then travel to the lungs or brain.

 - Dehydration: water is a large component of blood and when there isn't enough the blood can clot more easily.
+Drinking adequate water after surgery can help prevent clots from forming.

 - Genetics: If your immediate family is prone to forming clots, you may be as well.